monome/docs/norns/extending.md

    the audio parts. this will be the focus of our discussion today.

-- *`crone`*: the audio stuff manager. handles OSC messages for mixing, tape, and softcut. you may also wish to add other commands here for e.g. adding functionality to softcut but this is a bit of a different topic.
+- *`crone`*: the audio stuff manager. handles OSC messages for mixing, tape, and softcut. you may also wish to add other OSC commands here for e.g. adding functionality to softcut but this is a slightly different topic.

 - *`ws-wrapper`*: `matron` and `sclang` just interact with stdin /